 • Disclosure at work - legal aspects

 Note that all autistic people are different.
 The features described on this page may exist in different people to a greater or lesser extent, and some may not exist at all.
 Everything is described based not only on my own experience, but also on information about other autistic people found on the Internet.
-Therefore, the described features can be called typical for autists, or at least very common.
+Therefore, the described features can be called typical for autists, or at least very common, but by no means mandatory.

 Thinking not wrong but differently.
 This can (and should!) be monetized